Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Acknowledgements

 \section{Acknowledgements}

-We thank A.~Steffens, C.~Riofr\'io and C.~Krumnow for helpful discussions.
+We thank A.~Steffens, C.~Riofr\'io, D.~Hangleiter and C.~Krumnow for helpful discussions.
 We are also grateful to S.~Kiti\'c, P.~Schniter and P.~Boufounos for pointing to related references.
-The research of IR, MK, JE has been supported by the DFG project EI 519/9-1 (SPP1798 CoSIP), the Templeton Foundation, the EU (RAQUEL), the BMBF (Q.com), and the ERC (TAQ).
-The work of MK has also been funded by the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81), the DFG (SPP1798 CoSIP), and the National Science Centre, Poland within the project Polonez (2015/19/P/ST2/03001) which has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 665778.
-The work of GW was carried out within DFG grants WU 598/7-1 and WU 598/8-1 (SPP1798 CoSIP), and the 5GNOW project, supported by the European Commission within FP7 under grant 318555.
+The research of IR, MK, JE has been supported by the DFG project EI 519/9-1 (SPP1798 CoSIP, MATH+), the Templeton Foundation, the EU (RAQUEL), the BMBF (Q.com), and the ERC (TAQ)., Q.Link-X).
+The work of MK has also been funded by the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81), the DFG (SPP1798 CoSIP), and the National Science Centre, Poland within the project Polonez (2015/19/P/ST2/03001) which has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 665778.
+The work of GW was carried out within DFG grants WU 598/7-1 and WU 598/8-1 (SPP1798 CoSIP), and the 5GNOW project, supported by the European Commission within FP7 under grant 318555. {AF acknowledges support by the (DFG) Grant KU 1446/18-1 and by ANR JCJC OMS.}